 Interestingly the Skoda Superb 162TSI does even worse for resale than the Commodore, hanging on to a mere 33 percent of its $43,990 original retail sticker to sit at $14,516 after three years.
 It doesn’t have the power of the Commodore, but with a used value that’s not too far off that of the Holden it’s an intriguing alternative if you don’t mind paying a touch more.

-A mid-size premium sedan for less money than a new Hyundai i30?
+A mid-size premium sedan for less money than a new Toyota Corolla?
 You read that right!

 The Haval H2 doesn’t really have a whole lot going for it, being one of the least impressive small SUVs on the market.
 It is, however, exceedingly cheap to purchase, and even cheaper to buy used.
-Less than ten grand for a high-riding small SUV really isn’t a whole lot of money.
+Just over ten grand for a high-riding small SUV really isn’t a whole lot of money.

 If you want a REALLY small SUV, the Suzuki Ignis is another depreciation gem.
 The base Ignis GL manual retains only 44 percent of its original value over three years, meaning roughly $7000 should see you land one of the tiny crossovers in your garage.
 That said, its diminutive size won’t be for everyone.